Providers can offer discounted early childhood education and care (ECEC) to some employees without reducing their Child Care Subsidy (CCS).

 Maximum discount example

 Afsa is an early childhood teacher with one child attending your service 5 days per week.
-Your daily fee is $120.
+Your daily fee is $120 for a 10-hour session.
 Afsa’s CCS rate is 85%.

 Without a discount: